RepAdapt/ANGSD_Snakemake_Pipeline/README.md

 be executed from the [workflow](./workflow) directory by running a command that looks something like:

-`snakemake --configfile ../config/serverl.yaml --profile profile/ -j <cores>`
+`snakemake --configfile ../config/serverl.yaml --profile profile/ --sdm conda apptaienr -j <cores>`

 Here, `<cores>` is the number of cores available for executing parallel processes.